madebydna/Vegtastic/RMU_REVIEW.markdown

 The following steps are only necessary if you want to run the site on a local server:

 8. To install the data for the lookup tables run "rake import_usda_data" (beware: the rake task takes about 10-15       minutes because of the size of the data set).
 9. Run "rake ts:index" to index the database with Thinking Sphinx
 10. "rails server" to start server on "http://localhost:3000/"

+I am preparing a deploy to a VPS.
+This will be ready in about an hour.
+I'll send you an email when it's live with the url.

 ###About Vegtastic